-- Silence your phones and no texting or on-line activity during class. - Laptops/tablets are allowed with Internet disabled and only for note-taking or other uses directly related to class.
-Anyone caught doing on-line activity will be penalized.
-First offence is a 5 point reduction on the next exam score.
-Subsequent offence is a half-letter final grade reduction for each offense. - Bring your financial calculator to class and have it ready to use. - No extraneous conversation or disruptive behavior. - You should arrive on time.
+- Silence your phones and no texting or on-line activity during class. - Laptops/tablets are allowed, but only for note-taking or other uses directly related to class, and with internet disabled.
+Anyone caught doing on-line activity will be penalized: first offence, 5 point reduction in next exam score; subsequent offences, half-letter final grade reduction each offense. - Bring your financial calculator to class and have it ready to use. - No extraneous conversation or disruptive behavior. - You should arrive on time.
 On the rare occasion when you don't, please enter and set up quietly and engage with the class as quickly as possible. - If you must leave early, please notify me in advance.